 When children look for the eggs, they come equipped with baskets.
-Though some make it competitive, organisers usually ensure that there are enough eggs for everyone.
+Though some make it competitive, organizers usually ensure that there are enough eggs for everyone.
 Sometimes we even limit what each child can gather.

-The spirit of Easter is about giving, and even sharing, not competition.
+The spirit of Easter is about giving and even sharing, not competition.
 (Although there are sports competitions that sometimes accompany the hunt.)

 This treasure hunt is celebrated in many films, including Steel Magnolias starring Julia Roberts.
 (I don’t know if the Queen Latifah version has an Easter egg hunt, I haven’t seen that one yet.
 I’m not a big fan of remakes, but occasionally you do get a good one.)

 Christians celebrate Easter in an additional way.
 They remember a man who gave his life so that others may live.
-On good Friday, Jesus of Nazareth was crucified and buried.
+On Good Friday, Jesus of Nazareth was crucified and buried.
 His body was hidden away in a giant tomb, which was covered by a large rock and guarded.

-When Jesus’s friends went to the tomb to clean it out, and finally found enough strong men to move the rock, the body had vanished.
+When Jesus’s friends went to the tomb to clean it out, and finally found enough strong men to move the rock, the body vanished.
 But, like an Easter egg, Jesus was found in an unexpected place, where he told his followers “why seek ye the living among the dead?”

-Jesus gave his life as a gift, so that others can live.
+Jesus gave his life as a gift so that others can live.
 Parents give their children gifts, both hidden Easter eggs, and some that are wrapped up.

 In the film industry, and with some websites, an Easter egg is a hidden gift, such as an extra special feature on a DVD.
 These are put there intentionally, as a special treat for customers.